billk-FM/HEC-Commander/ChatGPT Examples/30_Dashboard_Showing_OpenAI_Retrieval_Over_Large_Corpus.md

 ## Introduction: The Challenge of RAG in Large Document Retrieval

-As AI language models become increasingly sophisticated, the promise of Retrieval-Augmented Generation (RAG) to enhance these models with vast knowledge bases has captured the imagination of developers and businesses alike.
-However, the reality of implementing RAG, especially when dealing with large documents, is far more complex than many realize.
-Today, we're introducing a new dashboard that sheds light on the hidden intricacies and current limitations of RAG in the context of OpenAI's powerful language models.
+Retrieval-Augmented Generation (RAG) is the built-in feature in ChatGPT that allows you to upload large documents to enhance your chat outputs.
+Despite all the new technologies and terms such as vector searches, cosine similarity, etc, there is still a fundamental limitation to the amount of actual tokens that can be retrieved, and most chat interfaces don't do a good job of showing you what it actualy retrieved (if you saw the ugly chunking you would see how naive and haphazard it is).
+This is a MAJOR cause if unnecessary hallucinations in practice when using GPT's as the model tends to hallucinate missing content that the user resonably expects to be retrieved (but is actually not).
+To explore this issue, i reviewed the OpenAI API interface to find details that provide clues about the ChatGPT web interface's capabilities.

+To help explore thus visuallu, I utilized Anthropic's Claude to build a HTML/CSS/Javascript dashboard that allows the user to simulate the current operative limits of RAG in the context of OpenAI's powerful language models.

-## Unveiling the Hidden Complexity of RAG Content Retrieval
+## Dashboard Simulating RAG Content Retrieval

 Our dashboard, now live at [https://app.netlify.com/sites/oai-file-retrieval-demo-dashboard/](https://app.netlify.com/sites/oai-file-retrieval-demo-dashboard/), is not just another tool for optimizing RAG parameters.
 Instead, it serves as an educational platform, demonstrating the often-overlooked complexities involved in retrieving content from large document corpuses.